Training & development learning well February blog post round up

 Looking for inspiration?
 Try an ad (especially these unusual ones from Fast Company)

-Posted by Lee-Anne Ragan | Filed under creativity & innovation
+Posted by Lee-Anne Ragan | Filed under Creativity & innovation

 The roots of engaging training can be found anywhere.
 You do however have be on the lookout.
 Some of my ideas have come from advertisements – yep ads.
 When I say I’m going to be talking about hairy, naked guy (above specimen) I can see participant’s question marks dancing in the air.
 (Curiousity being a [...]